-It’s that time of year!
-It’s a great time to buy gifts for the highly sensitives in our lives that actually help them.
-The ultimate Happy Sensitive Kids’ gift guide is divided up into sections to help you narrow down that perfect present for your child.
+When you buy a gift for the highly sensitive child in your life why not buy them something that actually helps them?
+The ultimate Happy Sensitive Kids’ gift guide is divided up into sections to help you narrow down that perfect present for your highly sensitive child.

 - Gifts to Help with Sleeping and Relaxation